-D. EMPLOYEES
+D. Employees

-As of December 31, 2020, we had 92 employees, including 40 employees in the United Kingdom and one employee in the United States.
-Of these employees, 78 were engaged in research and development activities and 14 were engaged in administrative activities.
+As of December 31, 2021, we had 106 employees, including 45 employees in the United Kingdom and four employees in the United States.
+Of these employees, 90 were engaged in research and development activities and 16 were engaged in administrative activities.
 We also engage contractors and consultants.
 To the company's knowledge, none of our employees outside of Spain are represented by a labor union or covered under a collective bargaining agreement.
 Our staff based in Spain are covered by a sector-wide collective bargaining agreement.
 They are also represented by a union-backed staff representative.
 We have not experienced any work stoppages due to employee disputes, and we consider our relationship with our employees to be good.